coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - How all of the above works for DMs
 - Whether the authorization rules are enforced by the providers, the clients, or both

-Though not supported by DMA gatekeepers, being able to ban entire providers/servers from a chat may be needed.
+Being able to ban entire providers/servers from a chat may be needed.

 Based on lack of feature support in existing systems, I think we can leave the rest of the admin features out of scope for now.]